-No. The colored part of your eye, (the iris), is untouched during LASIK surgery.
+No, the colored part of your eye (the iris) is untouched during surgery.

 Can my family and friends watch my surgery?

 Absolutely!
-We have abundant viewing areas for anyone that would like to watch, and even a view through the doctor’s microscope showing the procedure live on a TV screen.
+We have several viewing areas for anyone that would like to watch.
+We even show the procedure, through the doctor’s procedure, on a live TV screen.